Manipulation of Weyl Points in Reciprocal and Nonreciprocal Mechanical Lattices

+However, it's often challenging to achieve these distinct features in a specific material due to the difficulty in varying the lattice structure~\cite{weyl-lu2013np,lu2015-science,deng2016-np,xie2019-prl}.
+Toward this goal, synthetic matter is a promising avenue, where the flexible parametric control not only offers versatile means of manipulation but can serve as synthetic dimensions and provide access to complex lattice designs~\cite{lustig-nature2019-synthetic,ozawa2019-nrp-syn,yuan2018-optica-synthetic,lin2016-nc-2d,qin-2018-oe-2d,wang-prx2017-1d,nguyen-prl2023-synweyl,camelia-prapplied2021,oded-2018nature}. \ms{ More interestingly, the ability to realize non-Hermiticity provides a method for exploring diverse non-Hermitian topological properties in Weyl band structure, which has sparked widespread interest~\cite{zhou2018-science-nh,cerjan2019-np-nh,jianchun-prl2022-nonhermitanweyl,litaoprl2023-nonhermitianweyl,rmp2021nh-ep}. }

-Here, we utilize mechanical oscillators to experimentally achieve flexible control over WPs in synthetic dimensions.
-To generate WPs in three dimensions, we employ measurement-based feedback on mechanical oscillators to construct two additional parametric dimensions in 1D mechanical arrays.
-By exploiting flexible parametric control, we experimentally observe, for the first time, the transition between states with WP1 and WP2.
+Here, we utilize mechanical oscillators to achieve flexible control over WPs.
+To generate WPs in three dimensions, we employ measurement-based feedback technologies to construct two additional parametric dimensions in 1D mechanical arrays.
+We experimentally observe, for the first time, the transition between states with WP1 and WP2.
 We characterize the transition through: i) direct detection of the band structure by Fourier-transformed nonequilibrium dynamics; ii) direct detection of the Fermi arc surface states under open boundaries.
-A unique feature of our mechanical system is its easy access to non-reciprocal feedback control, which can have significant impacts on the topological transitions through the non-Hermitian skin effect (NHSE).
-We show that both the topological phase transition point and the edge localization of the Fermi arc surface states are tunable through the non-reciprocal coupling.
-As such, our work sheds new light on the interplay between Weyl phase transition and non-Hermitian physics.
+A unique feature of our mechanical system is its access to non-reciprocal feedback control, which can have significant impacts on the topological transitions through the non-Hermitian skin effect (NHSE).
+We show that both the topological phase transition point and the edge localization properties of the topological states are tunable through the non-reciprocal coupling, shedding new light on the interplay between Weyl phase transition and non-Hermitian physics.